 Even though chances of getting injured on a day hike are rare, it is always wise to equip yourself with a first aid kit.
 It is equally important to learn how to treat a cut or wrap a sprained ankle in case of unexpected events.

 To avoid any bad experience it is better to plan your backpacking food in advance.
 Bear in mind that your calorie requirements will be higher since you will spend your energy outdoors.
 You will need to plan three meals per day including your snacks.
 For breakfast you can take oatmeal, for lunch you can bring fruits, peanut butter, crackers and include some proteins.
-For dinner, you can opt for backpacking meals which are light and easy to cook.
+For dinner, you can opt for backpacking meals that are light and easy to cook.

 Backpacking Clothing Items

-Just as you would be careful in choosing your backpacking gears, it is equally important to pick the right clothing for your trip.
+Just as you would be careful in choosing your backpacking gear, it is equally important to pick the right clothing for your trip.
 Depending on the place you are heading you’ll need to pack your clothes which will suit the weather conditions.
 Choose your outerwear carefully since they are the first line of defense against the weather.
-Some items include rain jacket, waterproof or breathable pants, hood, and shirt or long-sleeve button-up to keep bugs and sun off your neck and arms.
+Some items include a rain jacket, waterproof or breathable pants, hood, and shirt or long-sleeve button-up to keep bugs and sun off your neck and arms.
 If you are going to colder regions then long undies and sweaters will work best.
 Also, bring comfortable underwear and socks.

-Another crucial backpacking item you would want to invest in are the boots since they are vital for your performance on the trail and comfort.
+Another crucial backpacking item you would want to invest in is the boots since they are vital for your performance on the trail and comfort.
 Choose boots with lighter materials and which are also waterproof.
 Before buying try a bunch of boots and choose those which go above your ankle.
 Before going backpacking it is good to wear your boots beforehand so as to avoid blisters.
 Try wearing them at least a week before your trip.

 Always check the weather forecast before going on the hiking trail.
 You can use weather.com to learn more about the weather conditions so you can pack properly.
 It might be challenging for beginners to go on a trail where it might rain or the temperature might drop, hence planning is crucial.